 That’s the title I’ve finally settled on.

-And usually, I work with people about their work, either finding fulfilling work or healing from workplace toxicity.
+And usually, I work with people about their professional lives, either finding fulfilling work or healing from workplace toxicity.

 Often, however, our time together has a softer focus, not quite as sharply zeroing in on career issues.
 And I love broadening the scope of our sessions.

 In my free consultation calls with people who are exploring whether we’re a good fit to work together, I often ask them, “If we work together, how will you know that you’ve gotten what you came for?
 What will have changed in your life as a result of our work together?”

 Answers vary, of course, but people’s responses tend to fall into a few categories:

 I’ll know the direction I want to go in my career, and I’ll be heading there.